dnth/DEIMKit/README.md

 ## Why DEIMKit?

 - Python instead of config files - Configure your model and dataset in a Python script instead of multiple config files.
-- Easy to install and use on any platform - One liner pip installation.
+- Easy to install and use on any platform - One liner installation.
+I've only tested on Linux, but it should work on any platform.
 - Simple Python interface - Load a model, make predictions, train a model, all in a few lines of code.

 ## Supported Features